Freytag v. Commissioner: Blackmun Majority

 Justice Harry Blackmun determined the appointment of the special trial judge did not violate the Appointments Clause.
 Under the clause, Congress may invest the power to appoint inferior officers of the United States in the President, Heads of Departments, or the Courts of Law.
 As a preliminary issue, the Court was forced to determine if the special trial judges were "inferior officers" who are subject to the Clause as the defendants argued or if they were merely "lessor functionary", that is, employees of the federal government, who are not as the Commissioner argued.
 On this point, Blackmun agreed with the defendants, noting the special trial judges did far more than aid the regular judges of the Tax Court, instead exercising "significant authority" under the law.
 That the decisions of the special trial judge were not final until adopted by the Chief Judge did not reduce their officer status.
 The office of special trial judge was established by law, with their duties also specified by law.
 Further, the special trial judges performed more than mere ministerial tasks, instead exercising "significant discretion" in the performance of their duties.

 While agreeing with the defendants that the special trial judge was an officer of the United States who must be appointed in conformity with the Clause's requirements, Blackmun rejected the notation that their appointment by the Chief Judge of the Tax Court did not comply with the Clause.
 Reviewing the historical rationale behind the Appointments Clause, Blackmun noted the Clause's principal purpose was to limit who could exercise the power to appoint federal officers, thereby ensuring those who wielded the power were accountable to the American people.
-While the Chief Judge was not a head of a department - which the Court had previously limited only to members of the United States Cabinet such as the United States Secretary of State or the United States Secretary of the Treasury – the Tax Court he presided over did quality as Court a Law.
+While the Chief Judge was not a head of a department – which the Court had previously limited only to members of the United States Cabinet such as the United States Secretary of State or the United States Secretary of the Treasury – the Tax Court he presided over did qualify as a Court of Law.
 Blackmun held that the term "Courts of Law" was not limited to Article III courts but also included Article I courts.